 You could write the most compelling subject line in the world, but it won't matter if it lands in the spam folder.
 Aggressive or salesy language can trigger spam filters before a prospect ever sees your email.
 Be careful to avoid using too many exclamation points, writing in all caps, or using words that sound like a hard sales pitch.
 If one of your test variants has a dramatically lower open rate, it might not be a bad subject line; it might be a deliverability problem.
 Paying attention to your sender reputation is just as important as the words you choose for your subject.

-How to Scale Your Subject Line Testing
+How to Scale Your A/B Testing Efforts

 Once you have the basics down, you can’t just run one test and call it a day.
 The real gains come from making testing a consistent part of your outreach.
 Scaling your tests doesn't mean sending more emails.
 It means getting smarter about how you learn from the emails you already send.
 This is how you turn good outreach into a predictable source of meetings.
 It involves testing regularly, sending the right tests to the right people, and using tools that give you clear answers, faster.

-How Often Should You Test?
+How Often Should You A/B Test?

 Testing shouldn't be a massive project you do once a quarter.
 Think of it as a weekly habit.
 Aim to test one new idea each week.
 This keeps your outreach sharp and prevents your subject lines from getting stale.
 One week, you might test a question against a statement.
 The next, you could try a subject line with your prospect's company name versus one without.
 This consistent rhythm of testing builds a powerful feedback loop.
 Over time, you’ll develop a deep understanding of what makes your audience open, click, and reply.
 It’s not about finding one magic bullet; it’s about making small, steady improvements that add up to more conversations.

-Segment Your Audience for Better Tests
+Segment Your Audience for Clearer Results

 A subject line that works for a tech startup might fall flat with a manufacturing company.
 That’s why sending the same test to your entire list is a mistake.
 Instead, segment your audience into smaller, more specific groups.
 You can group contacts by industry, company size, or job title.
 Once you have a segment, split it into two equal groups for your A/B test.
 This ensures your results are clean and meaningful.
 Sending targeted messages to each group helps you learn what resonates with specific buyer personas.
 You can even use AI-powered workflows to manage these segmented campaigns automatically, ensuring the right message always gets to the right person.